top of page

 In addition to the New York townhouse and Eolia, Ned, and Mary also owned a house on Long Island in Manhasset, New York, on 186 acres called Weekend, designed by architect James Gamble Rogers, plus houses in North Carolina, San Diego, California and a camp at the Ausable Club in the Adirondacks.

-While there were no lavish, over-the-top parties at Eolia, Ned and Mary did entertain guests such as JD Rockefeller and JP Morgan.
+While there were no lavish, over-the-top parties at Eolia, Ned and Mary did entertain many guests such as JD Rockefeller and JP Morgan but most guests seen in the guestbook were family and closer friends like the board members of the Harkness's Commonwealth Fund.

 Carriage House